 If you are in paid work, you must apply for a Check for paid workers.
 A volunteer Check is not valid for paid work.

 Only paid workers are required to pay $80 for a five-year clearance.
 This is the lowest fee for a Working with Children Check in Australia.

 There is no refund once you have applied for your Check.
-If you become barred, withdraw your application, or select "paid" by mistake on your application form, or have failed to disclose a maiden name, or any previous or alias names, you will not receive a refund.
+If you become barred, withdraw your application, select "paid" by mistake on your application form, or fail to disclose a maiden name – or any previous or alias names – you will not receive a refund.

 If you begin paid work, you will have 30 days from the date you begin that work to upgrade to a Check for paid workers which you can do using the Update your details form.
 You can then take your Check number to a NSW Service Centre and pay the $80 application fee.

 - authorised carers (foster carers and other authorised carers of children in statutory and supported out-of-home care)